Skip to main content

 StockholmSweden$3,110$1,856Excellent

-Estimates based on second-hand 1BR rent averages and local living costs from official statistical agencies.
+Estimates use second-hand 1BR rent averages and local living costs from official statistical agencies.
 USD conversion uses ECB reference rates.
-Actual costs vary by lifestyle and specific neighborhood.
+Your actual monthly spend will move with lifestyle and the specific neighborhood you pick.

-As of 2025, over 50 countries offer some form of digital nomad or remote worker visa.
-Here are the most popular options ranked by value and accessibility.
-Requirements and costs change frequently -- always verify with the official immigration authority before applying.
+More than 50 countries now offer some kind of digital nomad or remote worker visa.
+The table below picks the programs that actually get used, ordered loosely by value and ease of approval.
+Rules and fees change often — always confirm with the official immigration authority before you apply.

 CountryVisa NameAnnual CostIncome Req.DurationKey Notes